I Want

 As I never tire of saying, the most robust understanding of mental health is created when existential, feminist and psychological scholars integrate their thinking into what it means to triumph in the art of being alive.
 This belief is extra true for the concept of human wanting.

-Therefore, I’m going to divide this article into three aspects of the human condition and look at how each affects our inherent navigational system using my preferred lens of existential, feminist and psychological scholarship.
-The three aspects are: anatomical, developmental and philosophical.
+Therefore, I’m going to divide this article into three aspects of the human condition, anatomical, developmental and philosophical, and look at how each affects our inherent navigational system using my preferred lens of existential, feminist and psychological scholarship.

 • The anatomical facet of wanting involves the way that the physical structure of the human brain affects our skill with wanting.